 Student Complaints Committee Procedure

-15. Where a complaint has been referred by a Dean or by the Chief Operating Officer to the Student Complaints Committee, the Academic Registrar shall nominate the members of the Committee.
+16. Where a complaint has been referred by the Pro-Vice-Chancellor or Chief Operating Officer to the Student Complaints Committee, the Academic Registrar shall nominate the members of the Committee.

-16. The Committee convened to consider an individual case shall normally include:
+17. The Committee convened to consider an individual case shall normally include:

-(a) One lay member external to the University.
+(a) One lay member external to the University;

-(b) One student member of the University nominated by the Loughborough Students' Union President
+(b) One student member of the University nominated by the Loughborough Students' Union President;

-(c) In the case of a complaint relating to an Academic Department, one member of the academic staff
+(c) In the case of a complaint relating to a School, one member of the academic staff for a complaint relating to academic matters or one member of the academic-related staff for a complaint relating to administrative matters;

-(d) In the case of a complaint relating to a Faculty central University service, one member of the academic-related staff
+(d) In the case of a complaint relating to a central University service, one member of the academic-related staff.

-Where a complaint concerns both an Academic Department and a Faculty or central University service both a member of academic staff and a member of academic-related staff will normally be included in the Committee membership.
+Where a complaint concerns both academic and administrative issues, both a member of academic staff and a member of academic-related staff will normally be included in the Committee membership.

-17. The Academic Registrar may ask either the external or the staff member to act as Chair and shall appoint a member of his/her staff to act as Secretary.
+18. The Academic Registrar may ask either the external or the staff member to act as Chair and shall appoint a member of his/her staff to act as Secretary.